SydneyBioX/.github/profile/README.md

-# SydneyBioX Sydney Precision Bioinformatics Alliance (SPBA) Repository
+# SydneyBioX - The Sydney Precision Bioinformatics Cluster

-This is the public repository of the Bioinformatics cluster of the Sydney Precision Data Science Centre at the University of Sydney.
-Here, SPBA projects are developed and released to the public.
-SPBA develop methods and R packages which meet a range of needs for topics ranging from predictive biomarkers to single cell data analysis.
+This is the public repository of the Precision Bioinformatics Cluster of the Sydney Precision Data Science Centre at the University of Sydney.
+Here, you can access R packages developed by members of the Precision Bioinformatics Cluster methods covering a broad range of topics ranging from generating predictive biomarkers to single cell data analysis.

 Additionally, open analyses and data from published papers, workshops, workflows, and useful scripts are released here.